-You'll visit a popular local venue on your pub tour where you can sample craft beers with accompanying canapé and get a behind the scenes look at the keg room with the publican.
-Discover some fascinating facts about the unique craft brewers of Australia.
+Raise your glass to local craft beer at The Precinct Tavern.
+Sample craft beers, get a behind-the-scenes look at the keg room and discover some fascinating facts about the unique craft brewers of Australia.
 Afterwards walk back to the wharf where your ship awaits your return.

 Delve into the military history of the Northern Territory in this fascinating tour that takes in Darwin's Military Museum as well as the Charles Darwin National Park, which contains a number of bunkers and shelters that were used to protect Darwin Harbor during World War II.